-However, there is also a huge and very real problem: because link wrapping is now impossible, mobile click tracking has be completely reinvented.
-This has left many apps with a terrible choice: either no more click tracking, OR no Universal Links.
+However, there is also a huge and very real problem: because link wrapping is now impossible, mobile click tracking has to be completely reinvented.
+This has left many apps with a terrible choice: either no more click tracking OR no Universal Links.
 And since Apple has blocked URI scheme deep linking to increase adoption of Universal Links, this is actually a choice between no click tracking and no deep linking at all.

 Side note: the above also applies to Android App Links, which function exactly the same way.
 However, Android still allows custom URI schemes for deep linking, so the issue is less critical.

 Fortunately, it IS possible to track clicks on Universal Links — it just requires a change in approach.